Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 A product resource for: SeaChem Prime

-The chart to the above/left shows some common chlorine/chloramines reducing agents.
+The chart to the right shows some common chlorine/chloramines reducing agents.

 You will note that metabisulfites and bisulfites are efficient reducers, however it should be noted that some studies have shown these to lower dissolved oxygen levels.
 I have never had a problem with this due to the fact I always employ good circulation when ammonia, chloramines, or chlorine are a problem (actually good circulation should always be employed).

 Also note, Vitamin C (ascorbic acid) is also an reasonable reducer (albeit not as strong as others at doses that do not affect pH dramatically), which also goes along with many of my points for a Reducing Redox).